Photon-einstein/Udp-client-server/README.md

 # To run
 To simulate the connection first lauch the server and only after launch the client.
-Further instructions how to build the server and the client are in each README.
+Further instructions how to build the server and the client are in each README, inside 'Udp_client' and 'Udp_server'.